• Skip to primary navigation

 Estimated cost: $1,500

-The Certified Internal Auditor (CIA) is the only internationally recognized designation for internal auditors, and those who have it demonstrate expertise in areas such as risk and control, information technology, and working with internal and external customers.
+The Certified Internal Auditor (CIA) is the only internationally recognized designation for internal auditors.
+Those with it demonstrate expertise in areas such as risk and control, information technology, and working with internal and external customers.

 So, if you want to pursue a career in auditing and become a manager or chief audit executive, you need this certificate.
 With this accounting certification, you can comfortably complete audit procedures and assist independent auditors in larger corporations.